 Resort managers are responsible for maintaining resort lodgings, supplies, hospitality services and event offerings.
 Though no degree is required to become a resort manager, the experience and education gained through attending a hospitality management degree program can be beneficial.
-It should be noted that little to no growth is expected in the employment of lodging managers, a group of professionals that includes resort managers, from 2012-2022.
+It should be noted that lodging manager are a group of professionals that includes resort managers.

 |Required Education||None mandatory; associate's and bachelor's degrees in hospitality are available|